 Feeling overwhelmed because of exams?
 Make sure to speak to someone about how you’re feeling.
 It could be a friend, family member, course leader, lecturer, teacher or counsellor.

 If you are struggling and need to speak to someone then please reach out to RGU’s counselling and wellbeing team.
 The Student Counselling & Wellbeing Centre has Counsellors and a Student Wellbeing Advisor who can talk over issues that may be concerning you.
-As an RGU student, you will also have access to Silvercloud, a platform with 24/7 online mental health self-help programmes to help with anxiety, stress, depression and body image.

 You deserve to reward yourself for the work and revision you’ve done!
 It’s a good way to stay motivated and reduce stress.
 It also keeps your spirit that bit higher since you’ve got something positive to look forward to.
 Ways to reward yourself could include:

 - A tasty snack